The Cartels and Leniency Review: Spain

-Spanish law does not establish any settlement procedure for cartel cases although it has been announced that it will be introduced as part of the amendments resulting from the implementation of the ECN+ Directive in order to be able to apply significant reductions to the fines imposed on companies that cooperate and do not contest the existence of an infringement.
+Spanish law does not establish any settlement procedure for cartel cases.
 Nevertheless, it is important to take into consideration that, in some cases, the CNC has granted significant (up to 15 per cent) reductions to undertakings that did not benefit from the leniency programme.
-This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections,36 and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.37
+This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections,35 and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.36

-Finally, since 22 October 2015,38 natural and legal persons sanctioned for serious infringements that distort competition can be banned from contracting with public bodies for up to three years.
-The CNMC has declared in five cases that a priori the conditions set in the law for the application of this ban are met.39 However, for the prohibition to be effective, the sanctioning decision must be final.
-In addition, if confirmed, the Public Consultation Board – under the Treasury Ministry – would need to verify whether the prohibition is applicable and, if so, determine its scope.
-In this respect, it is relevant to mention that the CNMC has declared that the implementation of effective compliance programmes by the infringing undertakings would be taken into account to reduce the amount of the fine imposed as well as to avoid the imposition of a ban from contracting with public bodies.40
+Finally, as from 22 October 2015,37 natural and legal persons sanctioned for serious infringements that distort competition can be banned from contracting with public bodies for up to three years.
+The CNMC has declared in 10 cartel cases that the conditions set in the law for the application of this ban are met a priori.38 However, for the prohibition to be effective, the sanctioning decision must be final.
+In addition, if confirmed, the Public Consultation Board, under the Treasury Ministry, would need to verify whether the prohibition is applicable and, if so, determine its scope.
+In this regard, the CNMC has declared that the implementation of effective compliance programmes by infringing undertakings would be taken into account to reduce the amount of the fine imposed and prevent the imposition of a ban on contracting with public bodies.39

-Under Spanish law, access to premises must be consented to by either the occupants or a court by way of a warrant.42 Access to premises is only mandatory if authorised by a court through a warrant.
+Under Spanish law, consent to access to premises must be obtained from either the occupants or a court by way of a warrant.41 Access to premises is only mandatory if authorised by a court through a warrant.
 In the absence of a judicial warrant, undertakings are entitled to deny access to their premises (although not to oppose the inspection, which is mandatory).
 In practice, the CNMC usually requests a warrant in advance to secure access to premises.
 The Supreme Court has declared the inspection of a company's premises illegal because the inspectors did not inform the company that a judge had rejected the CNMC's application for a warrant and, therefore, the company's consent to the inspection was deemed invalid.42 Notably, following the 2021 reform for the implementation of the ECN+ Directive, it is now possible for the CNMC to conduct inspections from the CNMC's own premises, hence opening the way to remote online inspections.

-During the inspection, officials are permitted to seize and make copies of all documents (whether physical or electronic) located at the company's premises (excluding private or legally privileged documents).44 Personal and privileged documents must be identified during the inspection.45 Some CNMC inspections have been annulled by the Supreme Court since it considered that officials had exceeded the original scope of the inspection orders, which constituted a violation of the fundamental right to inviolability of domicile.46
+During the inspection, officials are permitted to seize and make copies of all documents (whether physical or electronic) located at the company's premises (excluding private or legally privileged documents).43 Personal and privileged documents must be identified during the inspection.44 Some CNMC inspections have been annulled by the Supreme Court since it considered that officials had exceeded the original scope of the inspection orders, which constituted a violation of the fundamental right to inviolability of domicile.45

 In June 2016, the CNMC published an informative note regarding inspections, which contains a detailed description of the obligations of a company under investigation and the possible sanctions if it fails to cooperate.

-Fines of up to 1 per cent of the total turnover in the previous year can be imposed on a company that by any means obstructs the inspection tasks of the CNMC.
-The former CNC imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or fake information.48
+Fines of up to 5 per cent of the total turnover of the previous year can be imposed on a company that by any means obstructs the inspection tasks of the CNMC.
+The former CNC imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or fake information.47

 RDL 9/2017 introduced significant changes in the Spanish regime, the main ones being: